Scallop theorem: Background

 The scallop theorem is a consequence of the subsequent forces applied to the organism as it swims from the surrounding fluid.
 For an incompressible Newtonian fluid with density $\rho$ and dynamic viscosity $\eta$, the flow satisfies the Navier–Stokes equations:

-,

-where $\mathbf{u}$ denotes the velocity of the swimmer.
+where $\mathbf{u}$ denotes the velocity of the fluid.
 However, at the low Reynolds number limit, the inertial terms of the Navier-Stokes equations on the left-hand side tend to zero.
 This is made more apparent by nondimensionalizing the Navier–Stokes equations.
 By defining a characteristic velocity and length, $u_0$ and $L$, we can cast our variables to dimensionless form: